4 years cut from man’s sentence in worker’s death at secret bunker

 Schweitzer, the Montgomery County judge, put it this way on Tuesday: “This was not an intentional act.
 Mr. Beckwitt did not intend the consequences in this case.”

-Repeating a theme she delivered at her original sentencing, though, she told Beckwitt he suffered from an “intellectual arrogance” that everything would work out as he planned, including his belief he could keep Khafra safe during the tunneling of a home-designed bunker.
+Repeating a theme she delivered at her original sentencing, though, she told Beckwitt he suffered from an “intellectual arrogance” that everything would work out as he planned, including the notion that a home-designed bomb shelter could be safely tunneled out below his home.

 “I really do think that there is some lack of empathy or intellectual arrogance or a disconnect that you have — a little bit of self-absorption,” the judge said.